Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Conclusions and Future Work

 This work introduced a Decision Support System for context-aware football strategy selection, grounded in a semantic model that represents both teams and strategies as vectors in a shared 14-dimensional attribute space.
-The adjusted semantic-distance metric combines static team–strategy compatibility with dynamic contextual factors—match time, score state, residual energy, and opponent adaptability—controlled by explicit weighting functions.
-Validation through synthetic scenarios and a pilot study with real match data demonstrated that the DSS produces coherent recommendations, identifies the factors driving each decision, and degrades gracefully when only partial attribute coverage is available.
+The~adjusted semantic-distance metric combines static team--strategy compatibility with dynamic contextual factors---match time, score state, residual energy, and~opponent characteristics---controlled by explicit weighting functions documented in full (Appendix~\ref{app:specification}).

+Evaluation through synthetic scenarios demonstrated internal consistency: the DSS produces recommendations that align with tactical intuition, responds appropriately to contextual variations, and~provides interpretable diagnostics.
+A~pilot study with real match data established feasibility of processing observational inputs, though~the single-match sample and partial attribute coverage preclude claims of generalizability.
+Critically, these results demonstrate that the system \emph{behaves as designed}; whether DSS recommendations would improve actual coaching decisions or match outcomes remains an open empirical question requiring prospective~validation.

-\subsection{Summary of Contributions}
+\subsection{Summary of~Contributions}

-The principal contributions of this work are: \begin{enumerate} \item A \textbf{semantic formalization} of football tactics, encoding both team states and strategy templates as vectors in a shared attribute space amenable to geometric comparison.
+The principal contributions of this work~are: \begin{enumerate} \item A \textbf{semantic formalization} of football tactics, encoding both team states and strategy templates as vectors in a shared attribute space amenable to geometric~comparison.